-Zone Purpose of the zone Proposed changes Potential Impact Rationale Residential housing outside of centres, with limited rural and commercial uses. associated with the zone. should not be permitted to subdivide further, to mitigate further unsupported development.
+Zone Purpose of the zone Proposed changes Potential Impact Rationale R5 Large Lot Residential Provide very low density housing outside of centres, with limited rural and commercial uses.
+Maintain or increase minimum lot sizes.
+Prevent further density associated with the zone.
+The zone is suitable as it is, but should not be permitted to subdivide further, to mitigate further unsupported development.
 B1 Neighbourhood Centre Provide small scale retail, business and community uses for a neighbourhood catchment Prohibit all residential uses except for shop top housing Reduce heights to allow for two-storey development (including 4 m commercial height), with exceptions for flood management height.
 Potential marginals loss associated with residential flat buildings.
 B1 zones are limited and should be used primarily for commercial purposes Shop top housing in the zone would provide low density housing in better serviced areas Permissibility of non-commercial residential uses is inconsistent with the objectives of the zone and may lower the viability of these centres in the future.
 B2 Local Centre Provide small to medium scale retail, business and community uses for a local catchment Prohibit all residential uses except for shop top housing Modify heights to allow for two to three-story development, as best suits the character of the area.
 Potential marginals loss associated with residential flat buildings.
 B2 zones are limited to centres and should be used primarily for commercial purposes Shop top housing in the zone would provide low/medium density housing in better serviced areas Permissibility of non-commercial residential uses is inconsistent with the objectives of the zone and may lower the viability of these centres in the future.
 E4 Environmental Living Provide very low density housing outside of centres, with limited rural and commercial uses.
 Maintain or increase minimum lot sizes.
 Prevent further density associated with the zone.
 The zone is suitable as it is, but should not be permitted to subdivide further, to mitigate further unsupported development.